-The Fall 2018 NIFTEP Workshop will take place December 4, 2018 through December 6, 2018, at the University of Melbourne Law School in Melbourne, Australia, immediately preceding the 8th International Legal Ethics Conference (ILEC8).
+The Fall 2018 NIFTEP Workshop took place December 4, 2018 through December 6, 2018, at the University of Melbourne Law School in Melbourne, Australia, immediately preceding the 8th International Legal Ethics Conference (ILEC8).

-All workshop sessions will take place in Room 317 of University of Melbourne Law School.
+All workshop sessions took place in Room 317 of University of Melbourne Law School.

 Theme & Areas of Focus

-The workshop will focus primarily on innovative ways to teach legal ethics and professionalism in the current political climate.
-NIFTEP will also provide hands-on training in the use of the world’s most comprehensive web-based resource for teaching legal ethics: www.teachinglegalethics.org.
+The workshop focused primarily on innovative ways to teach legal ethics and professionalism in the current political climate.
+NIFTEP also provided hands-on training in the use of the world’s most comprehensive web-based resource for teaching legal ethics: www.teachinglegalethics.org.

-Attendance is limited to invited speakers and to those selected to be NIFTEP Fellows.
-(Prior NIFTEP Fellows are welcome to apply for this workshop.)
+Attendance was limited to invited speakers and to those selected to be NIFTEP Fellows.
 Fellowships are typically granted either to full-time law teachers or to legal practitioners actively involved in ethics continuing legal education and/or professionalism programs.
-There is no registration fee for the workshop, and meals during the workshop are included.
-Fellows are responsible for all their other expenses, including accommodation and travel to and within Melbourne.
+There is no registration fee for NIFTEP workshops, and meals during the workshop are included.
+Fellows are responsible for all their other expenses, including accommodation and travel.

 Sergio Anzola, Center for Studies on the Teaching and Learning of Law (Mexico)